4W4I5/Semester-6-Notes/AI/Finals Prep/Finals Prep Notes.md

 # Chapter 5: Adversarial Search & Games
 NOTE:: Did not use the book for this, slides only
+- Essentially multiagents where agents are going against each other
+	- One is min other is max
+	- One trying to win the game by taking away the others pieces
+- Instead of state-space graphs, complete game trees are defined where every outcome is calculated
+	- A game of X and Os will have every possible move lined up in a tree, each move depends on the previous
+	- Nodes are states of the games and Edges are the moves required to get to that state

+### Algorithm
+- **Minimax**
+-
 ---

 # Chapter 6: Constraint Satisfaction Problems